Fqceless/College-Homework/CS-3210/README.txt

 Welcome!
 This is the other coding class I took in the Fall 2022 semester.
 This class focused on understanding multiple different progamming languages at a basic level.
 Hope you enjoy the projects!

+Note: L5 was an android studios tutorial, and that has way too many files, so they are not listed here.
+It was in Kotlin if you were wondering.